 IBM Watson Media supports two formats for streaming captions to Live content: onCaptionInfo metadata, and CEA-608/708 data via H.264 and H.264 SEI NALU.

 In order to stream CEA-608/708 or on CaptionInfo data, your encoder will need to actively send these formats.

-Please contact us if you are currently using another encoder that supports embedded captions that you would like us to support and don't see it on the list above.
+Please contact us if you are currently using another encoder that supports embedded captions that are not properly passing the embedded captions through to the player.